mmistakes/minimal-mistakes/_posts/2021-06-07-ODE-Solver.md

   - python
 ---

+In this blog post we will understand what is an ODE and how to solve it numerically using Python.

 # What is an ODE?

 In mathematics, an ordinary differential equation (ODE) is a differential equation containing one or more functions of one independent variable and the derivatives of those functions [^1] .